Ellie Planner

 What platforms does Ellie work on?

 Ellie is available on web, iOS (iPhone and iPad), macOS and Windows.
-There is no Android app, which is unfortunate.
+There’s no Android app, which is a shame.
 Android users have to make do with the web version.

 Conclusion

-Ellie Planner does exactly what it promises: making time-blocking simple and visual.
-If you struggle with estimating how much time things take, or if you never understand where your time went at the end of the day, then this tool can really help.
+Ellie Planner does exactly what it promises: make time-blocking simple and visual.
+If you struggle with estimating how much time things take, or if at the end of the day you never understand where your time went, then this tool can really help.

 But it’s not for everyone.
 The price is on the high side for what you get, especially compared to alternatives like Todoist or TickTick.
 The free version is too limited to be useful.
 And the lack of features like Natural Language Processing and an Android app feels like missed opportunities.